code-and-effect/effective_jekyll/README.md

 3. `bundle exec jekyll serve`
 4. Search all files for REPLACE_ME and update as appropriate
 5. Update the footer h-card contact details for the business or person
-6. (optional) Copy CNAME.example to /CNAME
-7. (optional) Adjust the config.baseurl to "" if deploying to the root of a custom domain
+6. (optional) Adjust the config.baseurl to "" if deploying to the root of a custom domain
-8. Deploy on Netlify using default Jekyll build options
+7. Deploy on Netlify using default Jekyll build options

 ## License